Silver Dollar Finder

 Independent Coin Grading Services

 Major coin grading service will authenticate and grade valuable coins to prevent counterfeiting and ensure consistent, impartial grading.
 These certification services seal the graded coins in hard-plastic holders to preserve the coin and prevent tampering.
 Initially, only coins costing at least several hundred dollars were certified due to the cost of certification.
 However, nowadays it is common even to see $30 coins certified, especially in popular series like Morgan and Peace dollars.
 Certified coins are easier to buy and sell through online auctions or by mail-order or any other venue where the buyer cannot personally inspect them.
 They typically sell for a premium over other coins in the same condition.
+Grading services use the standard 70-point grading system, where grades of 60 to 70 are for uncirculated coins.
 For information on coin grading in general see the Coin Grading System.

 What to Look For: The best known coin grading services are American Numismatics Association Certification Service (ANACS), Professional Coin Grading Service (PCGS), and Numismatic Guarantee Corporation (NGC).
 These grading services have established a long track record of consistent grading.
 The services are typically referred to by their abbreviations.

-What to Avoid: There are many new grading services which have not yet established a track record for accurate and consistent grading.
-Some new services simply need more time to build a reputation and may join the list of established services.
-Others seem to give most coins extremely high grades or grade inconsistently.
+What to Be Wary of: There are many new grading services which have not yet established a track record for accurate and consistent grading.
+Some services simply need more time and may join the list of established services.
+Others seem to give most coins extremely high grades or are inconsistent.
 When encountering coins graded by unknown services, it is beneficial to pay special attention to the coin itself or do research on the reputation of the unknown grading service.

 © COPYRIGHT 2007 Matthew Hurst; ALL RIGHTS RESERVED, except certain images.
 Terms of Service Linking Policy